IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 Tour.init() was a redundant method that caused conflict with hidden Tour elements.

+As of Tourist v0.11, calling Tour.init() will generate a warning in the console (thanks to @pau1phi11ips).

 ### Dynamically determine element by function
 Step "element:" option allows element to be determined programmatically.
 Return a jquery object.